GaloisInc/cryptol/cryptol-remote-api/docs/Cryptol.rst

 ``documentation``
-  An optional field containing documentation strings for the module,if it is documented
+  An optional field containing documentation strings for the module, if it is documented

 ``parameterized``
-  A Boolean value indicating whether the focused module isparameterized
+  A Boolean value indicating whether the focused module is parameterized